 Complete Package – 6-7 rounds, combining Beta Plus, Content, Copy Cleanup, and Final Polish

-- Plus: option of getting more eyes on your story from my BFF Beta Brigade
+- option of getting more eyes on your story from my BFF Beta Brigade

 - Final Polish (subcontracted for fresh eyes with my review)